mattvollmer/about/README.md

 This is especially important in remote-first environments where it's not as easy to read a room.
 It's too easy for us to unintentionally miss a tell or signal that we may need to course correct.

-Whether it's praise or suggestions for improvement, I'll catch up with you after interaction that calls for clarification or feedback.
+Whether it's praise or suggestions for improvement, I'll catch up with you after an interaction that calls for clarification or feedback.
 I don't wait until 1:1 meetings because by then, it's old news.

 ## Giving (and receiving) feedback
 It's not easy.
 Feedback can feel like conflict and we are wired to avoid conflict.
 To help with this, here are some tips for giving feedback to our teammates and for respectfully processing incoming feedback.